twonth/winning-at-windows/README.md

 * [Fluent Search](https://www.fluentsearch.net/): Full featured search bar for Windows.
 The killer feature (for me) is the ability to find a file and drag and drop it from the search window into one of Windows' "open file" dialogue boxes.
 Huge timesaver.

 * [Everything](https://www.voidtools.com/) and [EverythingToolbar](https://github.com/stnkl/EverythingToolbar): Instant search by filename.
-I have had issues with idiosyncrasies in Fluent Search results; Everything, without trying to be as clever, often gets me directly where I want to go.
+I have had strange seeming search results with Fluent Search as it comes out of the box; Everything, without trying to be as clever, often gets me directly where I want to go, and it can be configured as the Fluent Search indexing engine.
 EverythingToolbar seamlessly integrates Everything into the Windows taskbar.

 * [Winaero Tweaker](https://winaero.com/winaero-tweaker/): adjust many (!) "secret" Windows settings.
 For example, you can modify which folders show up under This PC, and you change the Quick Access icon in the navigation pane (though for me this always results in a duplicate navigation pane icon; seems better to avoid WinAeroTweaker for this and just directly edit the registry key `HKEY_CLASSES_ROOT\CLSID\{679f85cb-0220-4080-b29b-5540cc05aab6}\DefaultIcon`).